- Latin America

 Even with my background experience as a public school teacher, TEFL has helped me with cultural sensitivity and lesson planning.
 I was used to teaching multiple subjects, so creating lessons solely for English Language development was helpful.
 It allowed me to focus on speaking, writing, or reading goals for each lesson I created.
 The practicum experience in a classroom of foreign students was eye-opening.
 I had to think outside of the box when teaching and engaging students whose primary language differ from one another.
 In my current classes in South Korea, I still refer back to strategies I have learned from some of my online tasks through TEFL.

 How long have you been in South Korea and how long do you plan to stay?

-I moved to Yongin, South Korea in 2019.
+I moved to teach English in Yongin, South Korea in 2019.
 I have been here for about 5 months.
 I currently plan to stay for a year and am still discerning about what the next steps will be.
 Some prospects could be to stay at the current school, move to another school, move to another country to teach, or move back to the United States within a year.
 All these choices are probable, but I am enjoying my current experience here nonetheless.

 Why did you decide to teach English in this location?